stonefl/stonefl.github.io/_posts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 gcloud components install [COMPONENT_ID]
 ```

-You can run the following command to make sure that the components of the SDK are up to date:
+You can run the following command to make sure that all components of the SDK are up to date:
 ```
 glcoud components update
 ```

-Enter this command to install the beta components:
+and run the following command to install the beta components:
 ```
 gcloud components install beta
 ```